VAIDEHIGHIME/Chat-Application/README.md

 # CHAT APPLICATION
 ```
 This is a peer to peer level application using  UDP socket Programming in C.
-Peer A accepts strings from Peer B and vice versa
 ```
 ## USAGE